-Unlike some cities, Surprise isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Surprise are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Surprise is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Surprise is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Surprise who work in office and administrative support (16.94%), sales jobs (11.75%), and management occupations (9.30%).
+There are especially a lot of people living in Surprise who work in office and administrative support (16.39%), sales jobs (12.44%), and management occupations (9.88%).

 Also of interest is that Surprise has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Surprise is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.30% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Surprise is somewhat higher than in the average US city of 21.84%: 27.52% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Surprise is English.
 Other important languages spoken here include Spanish and German.